LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-console/starter-code-review/index.md

 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Colin Brock # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: ColinBrock # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-09-06 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Before diving in and starting to code, make sure you understand what the code you've been given does.
 Since you're starting with a functioning---albeit unfinished---program, go ahead and run it to get an idea of how it works.